 Ostrów Lednicki is the largest of the five islands on Lake Lednica.
 It was inhabited at the end of the 5th and 4th centuries BC.
 Neolithic hunters and shepherds, representatives of funnelbeaker culture founded their camps and permanent settlements on the island and at the southern edge of the lake.
 The community, numbering about a hundred people, dealt with agriculture, animal husbandry, hunting, fishing and gathering.
 At the beginning of the Bronze Age, the population of the lusatian culture settled in the south-western and northern areas of the lake.
 They mainly dealt with agriculture, cultivated small vegetable plots in the valleys.
 In the period of Roman influences, the population settled here, left traces of settlements, metallurgical furnaces and bloomeries in which iron was melted.

-New settlements appeared in the 7th and 8th centuries on the lake.
-On the northern hill there was a stronghold with large homesteads, probably a center of tribal power of the population settling in this area.
-After the fire in the ninth century, it was rebuilt and inhabited until the end of the tenth century.
-In its place, half a century later, prince Mieszko I erected a new, large fortified hillfort with two bridges connected to the mainland.
-Stone buildings were built inside, probably the first of its kind in Poland.
-Craft and service settlements developed nearby bridges.
-During the reign of Mieszko I and king Bolesław Chrobry, the island was one of the main defense and administrative centers of Poland.
-It is possible that it was here that the baptism of the first historic ruler of Poland in 966 was made.
+The palas and the chapel adjoining it from the east were built simultaneously, around 963-966, of local rock material, split into flat tiles and joined with gypsum mortar.
 The chapel was built on a Greek cross plan with interior dimensions of 7.7 x 9.7 meters.
-At the intersection of the naves were four pillars, each with a square cross-section, and then, after the reconstruction, a quadrant of a circle, which supported the centrally located tower and gave a convenient bypass in the arms of the cross.
+At the intersection of the aisles, four pillars were placed, each with a square cross-section, and then, after the reconstruction, a quadrant of a circle, which supported the centrally located, initially not very high tower and separated a comfortable ambulatory in the arms of the cross.
 The eastern wall of the chapel was closed with an apse, the apses were also filled with the corners of the building, and in the west there was an entrance to the palace.
-A deep hole of the well has been preserved in the south-western corner.
-Right next, the two steps of a circular staircase are the traces of the no longer existing tower, which provided communication with the chapel gallery.
-A simple second staircase led to the tower added in the 13th century, which ended the chapel from the west.
-Its lower storey has been preserved in the form of a vaulted crypt connected with a chapel.
-At the level of depositing of the oldest floor of the chapel, were placed pools used for baptismal liturgy.
-The baptizable pools were probably connected with the accompanying rooms: the changing room and the place where the rites preceding baptism took place, that is, the renunciation of Satan and the profession of faith.
-It could be located in a rectangular annex added to the chapel from the west, and separated from the palace by a narrow room, considered a stairwell.
-Reconstruction of the building around the year 1000 led to the liquidation of the northern pool and the change of the form of the southern one, which served its original functions until around 1038-1039.
+The only elements of the building that received vaults were the eastern apse and perhaps the ambulatory.
+In the south-west corner there was a deep hole of a timbered well.
+In addition, at the level of the oldest floor of the chapel, there were pools for the baptismal liturgy.
+The baptismal pools were probably connected with accompanying rooms: the changing room and the place where the rites preceding baptism, i.e. the renunciation of Satan and the profession of faith, were held.
+They could be located in a rectangular annex added to the chapel from the west, and separated from the palace by a narrow room, considered a staircase.
+The reconstruction of the building around 1000 led to the liquidation of the northern basin and the change of the southern one form, which served its original functions until around 1038-1039.
 As a result of the reconstruction at the turn of the century, the entire chapel was raised, most probably including the eastern apse (it had deep foundations).

 The Piast hillfort at Ostrów Lednicki is one of the most important places from the period of the beginnings of the Polish State.
 Currently it is managed, together with located on the onshore open-air museum and museum in nearby Dziekanowice, by the Museum of the First Piasts in Lednica.
 On the island survived: the remains of the princely palas up to a height of 2.5 meters, foundations of the hillfort’s church and defensive earth ramparts of the hillfort to the height of 8 meters in the highest place.
 There are two rows of piles driven into the bottom of the lake in the place of existence of the the west bridgehead.
 In the northern part of the island there is a reconstruction of a peasant homestead, referring to the remains discovered in this area.
 In one of the huts equipment was reconstructed, and a furnace for firing clay pots was erected near the farm.
 The ferry included in the price of the ticket runs to the island with a frequency of around 0,5 hours.
 Information on prices and dates of opening can be found on the official website of the museum here.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.